damiecode/Alpha-Blog/README.md

 - Rails 6.0.2
 - Yarn 1.19.1
-- Ubuntu 18.04 and below
+- Ubuntu 19.04 and below

+The live version of the webapp can be found [here](https://alpha-blog-damie.herokuapp.com/)

 ## Getting Started